International Journal of Applied Dental Sciences

 Results: Mean levels of calprotectin in peri-implantitis patients and in healthy controls was 204.82 ng/μL and 115.36ng/μL respectively.
 Significant results were obtained while comparing the mean calprotectin levels in between the two study groups.

 Conclusions: Calprotectin levels in crevicular ﬂuid are significantly altered in patients with peri-implantitis highlighting their role in the pathogenesis of the disease.

 How to cite this article:

-Dr. Pallavi Kalia, Dr. Saleeta Mushtaq, Dr. Sumit Kumar Sharma, Dr. Priyanka Sharma and Dr. Priya Kaushal.
+Dr. Pallavi Kalia, Dr. Saleeta Mushtaq, Dr. Sumit Kumar Sharma, Dr. Priyanka Sharma, Dr. Priya Kaushal.
 Evaluation of calprotectin levels in crevicular fluid from implant sites in patients with peri-implantitis.
-International Journal of Applied Dental Sciences.
-2020; 6(3): 109-111.
+Int J Appl Dent Sci 2020;6(3):109-111.